Puriney/scRNA.seq.course/09-confounders.md

 ## Introduction

-There are a very large number of potential confounders, artifacts and biases in sc-RNA-seq data One of the main challenges in analyzing scRNA-seq data stems from the fact that it is difficult to carry out a true technical replicate (why?) to distinguish biological and technical variability.
-Exploring the effects of such variabilities (both those recorded during the experiment and computed QC metrics) is crucial for appropriate modeling of the data.

-The [scater](https://github.com/davismcc/scater) package provides a set of methods specifically for quality control of experimental and explanatory variables.

-Here we will continue to work with the Blischak data that was used in the previous chapter.
+There is a large number of potential confounders, artifacts and biases in sc-RNA-seq data.
+One of the main challenges in analyzing scRNA-seq data stems from the fact that it is difficult to carry out a true technical replicate (why?) to distinguish biological and technical variability.
+In the previous chapters we considered batch effects and in this chapter we will continue to explore how experimental artifacts can be identified and removed.
+We will continue using the [scater](https://github.com/davismcc/scater) package since it provides a set of methods specifically for quality control of experimental and explanatory variables.
+Moreover, we will continue to work with the Blischak data that was used in the previous chapter.